-If you feel like some topics have gotten stale, you can change it up by soliciting their ideas for family vacations or excursions, discussing options to earn an allowance, or asking them to tell a great joke.
+If you feel like some topics have gotten stale, you can change them by soliciting their ideas for family vacations or excursions, discussing options to earn an allowance, or asking your kids to tell a great joke.
 Our kids want to relax and unwind at the end of the day, just like we do.
-If you encounter a hot button topic, table it during mealtime and revisit it when you can focus on whatever issue or concern brought on the big reaction.
+If you encounter a hot-button topic, table it during mealtime and revisit it when you can focus on whatever issue or concern brought on the big reaction.
 Your kids will appreciate that you want to listen—without pressuring them to dish it all out.

 - sensitive topics